FEATURE image: The Satyr at the Farmer’s (“Der Satyr beim Bauern”), Jacob Jordaens (Flemish, 1593-1678), c.1620.

 Much has been said and written on Titus Brandsma since his death in 1942 in Dachau concentration camp.
 One major theme about Brandsma from those who crossed paths with him in his lifetime was that he was a man of positive vitality, charity and cheer.

 When the Nazis invaded the Netherlands in 1940, the Catholic bishops named Titus Brandsma as the spokesman for the freedom of Catholic education and the press.
-Brandsma did his job seriously and effectively.
+Since 1935 he was chaplain to the Union of Catholic Journalists, an episcopal appointment.
+Brandsma did his jobs seriously and effectively.
 Father Brandsma, who was a prolific writer published in scores of publications, had vociferously and publicly opposed Nazi ideology since 1933 when Hitler came to power in Germany.
 In July 1941 Brandsma authored a Pastoral Letter on behalf of the bishops that was read in all Catholic parishes.
 The letter officially condemned the Nazis’s anti-Semitic laws and Dutch Catholics were informed that they would be denied the sacraments if they supported the Nazi party.

 Brandsma had been vehemently opposed to Nazi ideology from the time Hitler rose to power in Germany in 1933.
 By speaking out and writing against it many times before the Second World War, he was finally arrested and imprisoned by the Nazis in their infamous Dachau concentration camp where he died.